-- (a) Subdivision, use and development minimises the fragmentation of productive rural land, particularly where high class soils are located. - (b) Subdivision which provides a range of lifestyle options is directed away from high class soils and/or where indigenous biodiversity is being protected.
+- (a) Subdivision, use and development minimises the fragmentation of productive rural land, particularly where high class soils are located. - (a) Minimise the fragmentation of productive rural land, and in particular high class soils, through managing subdivision, use, and development. - (b) Subdivision which provides a range of lifestyle options is directed away from high class soils and/or where indigenous biodiversity is being protected.

-5.3 Rural Character and Amenity
+5.3 Rural Zone Character and Amenity